FACTBOX-Obama's Clean Power Plan faces tough legal scrutiny

 The rulings have been mixed.
 In April 2014, the court upheld a regulation limiting air pollution across state lines.
 In June 2014, it largely upheld the government's ability to regulate greenhouse gas emissions from major utilities but did exempt some facilities that the agency wanted to regulate.
 Then, last month, the court ruled against the EPA for not considering compliance costs when it moved to limit emissions of mercury and other hazardous air pollutants, mainly from coal-fired power plants.

 Q: What is the likely outcome?
-A: Industry lawyers say the high court has become increasingly skeptical of large-scale agency rulemakings.
-The EPA's "outside the fenceline" proposal could raise eyebrows among the court's conservatives, who have already expressed concern about government's using the Clean Air Act as a tool to combat climate change.
+A: Industry lawyers say the high court has become increasingly skeptical of large-scale agency rule-making.
+The EPA's "outside the fenceline" proposal could raise eyebrows among the court's conservatives, who have already expressed concern about the government using the Clean Air Act as a tool to combat climate change.

 In the 2014 carbon emissions case, Justice Antonin Scalia said that when an agency "claims to discover in a long-extant statute an unheralded power to regulate a significant portion of the American economy, we typically greet its announcement with a measure of skepticism."

 But it was also the Supreme Court that ruled in the landmark Massachusetts v.
 EPA case in 2007 that the Clean Air Act allows the government to regulate carbon emissions.
 With the court closely divided on ideological lines, the outcome is too hard to call.
-(Reporting by Lawrence Hurley; Editing by Bruce Wallace and Lisa Von Ahn)
+(Reporting by Lawrence Hurley; Editing by Digby Lidstone)